-One of the problems is that death at a young age seems sometimes to be too heavily weighted in calculating the PYLL.
-All future years of life are weighed equally.

-Another important limitation is that PYLL does not account for the amount of disability or suffering involved with certain health conditions.
+Limitations of indicator and data sourcesOne of the problems is that death at a young age seems sometimes to be too heavily weighted in calculating the PYLL.
+All future years of life are weighed equally.Another important limitation is that PYLL does not account for the amount of disability or suffering involved with certain health conditions.
 That is measured using Disability Adjusted Life Years (DALYS).